Norwegian Air Shuttle

 Technical issues (frequently cited)

 Most common extraordinary circumstances claimUnder Wallentin-Hermann (C-549/07), technical issues inherent to the normal operation of the aircraft are NOT extraordinary circumstances.
-Norwegian's reliance on this defence is frequently challengeable.
+Norwegian's reliance on this defence can be challenged.

 03Highest-Disruption Routes

-Routes where Norwegian Air Shuttle passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Norwegian Air Shuttle passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

 |---|---|